aaryapatel007/Histopathological-Cancer-Detection/README.md

 | Inception-V3 + CBAM | 0.9656 | 0.97 | 0.97 | 0.97 | 0.9679 |
 | Xception | 0.9821 | 0.98 | 0.98 | 0.98 | 0.9608 |
 | OctaveResNet-50 | 0.959 | 0.96 | 0.96 | 0.96 | 0.9709 |

+## License

+This repository is licensed under the terms of the MIT license.